ivars-melecis/privacy-manager/README.md

   - [Server side Extra](#server-side-extra)

 <!-- /TOC -->

 Privacy manager is a plugin that allows to control **[cookies](https://en.wikipedia.org/wiki/HTTP_cookie)** or **[web storage](https://en.wikipedia.org/wiki/Web_storage)** data on client browser to ensure functionality of the site or enhance user experience.

 ## Cookie vs web storage?

 Privacy Manager plugin allows us to choose which option to use.
 Cookie or web storage.
 This is due to their differences.
-Suh as those listed below:
+Such as those listed below:

 ### Cookie